 You obviously have a love of world music, and if you haven’t already, can I suggest you check out the Oxfam Education website.
 In these lesson plans you’ll find loads more excellent songs for learning…

 Thank you again for making teaching world music to children such fun!

 Thanks for sharing that Lucy!
 If anyone would like to make other recommendations about teaching world culture and music, feel free to in the comments below.

 This article was posted on Friday, March 26th, 2010 at 2:30 pm and is filed under Children's Songs, Childrens Music, Countries & Cultures, Mama Lisa, Music, Music, Recommendations, Sites about Music, Teaching, Teaching about World Cultures, Teaching about World Music.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply